Nathan Mileikowsky: Biography

-On the eve of the 1929 Palestine riots Mileikowsky returned to Palestine, purchased land in Herzliya in which he built up a farm, and in addition he was active in the Hitahdut HaIkarim settlement movement for private farmers.
+On the eve of the 1929 Palestine riots, Mileikowsky returned to Palestine, purchased land in Herzliya in which he built up a farm, and in addition he was active in the Hitahdut HaIkarim settlement movement for private farmers.

 After the assassination of Haim Arlosoroff in 1933, Rabbi Mileikowsky, who was affiliated with the Revisionist movement, took part in the establishment of a public committee, headed by Rabbi Abraham Isaac Kook, which protected those accused of Arlosoroff's assassination—namely, Zvi Rosenblatt and Abraham Stavsky.
 Rabbi Mileikowsky argued that the evidence indicated that they did not commit the assassination and that their execution could lead to a civil war, which would harm the Zionist enterprise.

-Rabbi Mileikowsky died in Jerusalem on February 4, 1935, and was buried in the Mount of Olives Cemetery.
+Rabbi Mileikowsky died from diphtheria in Jerusalem on February 4, 1935, and was buried in the Mount of Olives Cemetery.
 Rabbi Abraham Isaac Kook referred to Mileikowsky in his eulogy as a "divine speaker".

 The square most adjacent to Israel's national cemetery in Mount Herzl is named after Nathan Mileikowsky.

 Family

-Nathan and his wife Sarah Mileikowsky (née Lurie) had nine children, including: Benzion Netanyahu (the father of Iddo, Yonatan and Benjamin Netanyahu) and Elisha Netanyahu (the husband of Shoshana Netanyahu and the father of Nathan Netanyahu).
+Nathan and his wife Sarah Mileikowsky (née Lurie) had nine children, including: Benzion Netanyahu (the father of Iddo, Yonatan and Benjamin Netanyahu) and Elisha Netanyahu (the husband of Shoshana Netanyahu and the father of Nathan Netanyahu), Saadia Mileikowsky, Amos Milo (Mileikowsky), Miriam (Miri) Margolin, Zacharia (Jaco) Milo, Ezra Mileikowsky, Mattityahu (Maty) Mileikowsky and Hovav Mileikowsky.